pantheon-systems/documentation/source/_docs/cms-admin.md

 Remove these lines to resolve.

-The `wp-content/upgrade`folder with read-only access can also cause this error.
-You can remove this folder or change the file permission to 755 to make it writable.
-WordPress stores temporary files to `wp-content/upgrade` folder when updating plugins or themes.
+A `wp-content/upgrade` folder with read-only access can also cause this error.
+You can remove this folder or change the file permission to `755` to make it writable.
+WordPress stores temporary files to the `wp-content/upgrade` folder when updating plugins or themes.